The number "42" on a black background. By Mark Konig at https://unsplash.com/photos/fbKMKNVJjwo

 Or you can read the fictionalized Miriam in The Women, by T.C.
 Boyle.

 Wright met Olgivanna Milanoff about six months after Miriam left.
 Olgivanna, who married him in 1928, moved into Taliesin by January 1925.
 On April 20 of that year another fire (probably because of bad wiring) struck Taliesin.
 It destroyed Taliesin’s living quarters.
-No one died, but Wright lost thousands of dollars worth of Japanese art bought.
+No one died, but Wright lost thousands of dollars worth of Japanese art.
 While he worked on rebuilding Taliesin, Noel found out about Olgivanna (now pregnant with her and Wright’s child).
 Miriam’s discovery resulted in more bad press and career problems (even before the stock market crashed in 1929).

 That’s the easy version of that story.